benhook1013/space-game/PLAN.md

 - Touch/joystick movement and shooting
 - Shooting uses a short cooldown to limit fire rate
-- One enemy type with collision and random spawns
+- Enemy groups spawn periodically; the main weapon auto-aims at the closest foe
-- Asteroids to mine for score; destroying enemies also grants points
+- Asteroids drop minerals when mined with an auto-targeting laser; destroying enemies also grants points
 - Single endless level without progression for now
 - Player health and high score shown in the HUD with simple start/game‑over screens
 - Local high score stored on device (e.g., shared preferences)